Skip to main content

 Animals from an Infested Premises will not be allowed entry into Michigan under any circumstances, until the premises has been released from quarantine.

-Moving warm-blooded animals from an Infested Zone and Adjacent Surveillance Zone
+Moving warm-blooded animals from an Infested Zone or Adjacent Surveillance Zone

-1. Animals must have an official interstate certificate of veterinary inspection (CVI) and an MDARD approval permit following instructions below:
+1. Animals must have an official interstate certificate of veterinary inspection (CVI) (commonly referred to as a “health certificate”) and an MDARD approval permit following instructions below:

 • Animals cannot be brought into Michigan until the requestor receives an MDARD approval permit.